top of page

 • Adjustments for neurodivergent children, including ADHD and autism

 Families can engage in the full programme or book individual sessions, depending on need and capacity.
+The aim is not to ban technology, but to restore regulation, choice, and balance.

 What concerns clinicians most is not screen use itself, but how early patterns of nervous system reliance are forming.
+Early, informed support can:

 • Reduce anxiety escalation